Cambridge University Association Football League

-The Cambridge University Association Football League (CUAFL) is the governing body of football in the University of Cambridge in England.
+The Cambridge University Association Football League (CUAFL) is a football league between the Colleges of Cambridge University organised by the Cambridge University Association Football Club.

-Introduction

-Modern football was developed on the playing fields of public schools and universities in the late 19th century, thus it is only natural that the University of Cambridge should have a flourishing football league.
-It is because of this early influence on the game that The FA granted the university a seat on The FA Council, a position retained to this day.
-This gives Cambridge University county status (separate from Cambridgeshire), with the same voice in English football's governing body as such associations as London, the Army and Women's football.

 History

 Origins of collegiate football

 Football in Cambridge was being played on Parker's Piece as far back as the 1830s.
 However it was not until 1855 that the university had a formal football club, Cambridge University Association Football Club, making it one of the oldest clubs in the world.
 Collegiate football helped spread the game in the 1870s, and the first competition for these teams was held in 1882–1883.
 The format was a knockout tournament based on the FA Challenge Cup, which had been created in 1871.
 The first entrants included nine colleges (Caius, St. John's, Clare, St. Catharine's, Pembroke, Sidney, Jesus, King's and Trinity Hall) and three old boys sides (Old Harrovians, Trinity Etonians and Trinity Rest).
 It is likely that the university, quick to follow The FA in hosting a cup competition, also soon followed the idea of William McGregor, the founder of The Football League, by creating the Cambridge University Association Football League.